dopacoding/DopaStickr/README.md

 ## 📥 Installation

-1.Download the latest version from the Releases Page.
+- Download the latest version from the Releases Page.
-2.Run the DopaStickr.exe file to start using the application.
+- Run the DopaStickr.exe file to start using the application.

 ---